How do you future-proof your data-acquisition project?

 About the Author

-michael adams Michael Adams is a Senior Applications Engineer at Campbell Scientific, Inc. He has a degree in Electronic Systems, which he has applied for more than 30 years in system design, field deployment, and system longevity/reliability—with a strong focus on instrumentation and field troubleshooting.
+michael adams Michael Adams is a Sales Engineer for the infrastructure and geotechnical markets at Campbell Scientific, Inc. He has a degree in Electronic Systems, which he has applied for more than 30 years in system design, field deployment, and system longevity/reliability—with a strong focus on instrumentation and field troubleshooting.
 When he's not working, Michael can be found cycling, skiing, or flyfishing.

 View all articles by this author.